PI-Victor/PI-Victor.github.io/content/posts/react-vs-vue.md

 My basic knowledge of frontend comes mostly from pair programming with my colleague [Pablo](https://github.com/escodebar).
-He said and interesting thing, that Vue is about conventions and i believe this plays a major role when trying to learn a new technology.
+He said an interesting thing, that Vue is about conventions and i believe this plays a major role when trying to learn a new technology.

 If a framework defines conventions for how to structure your application, it makes it